-- Gas can be always located during 72 hours after injection. - A minimum of time of 5 hours between injection and gas location on the ground is suggested. - Primetrace has good reactivity and goes quickly to zero when the sensor is removed from a place close to the leak (because of the integral vaccuum pump).
+- Gas can be always located during 72 hours after injection. - A minimum time of 5 hours between injection and gas location on the ground is suggested. - It is preferred to add a bigger pump onto exiting units for the gas detection - Primetrace has a better reactivity compared to the competitor and goes quicker to zero when the sensor is removed from a place because of the vaccuum pump.